 For a split menu of wine and beer: While the above bars and restaurants may offer both wine and beer, I tend to only go to them for one or the other.
 Whereas places like The Imperial or Grape & Grain, I order both.
 The Imperial is a neighborhood bar housed in a one-of-kind furniture store (Washburn Imports) for a unique atmosphere.
 You order at the bar and sit indoors or outdoors on the furniture itself.
 It’s fun to walk around as well!
 Grape & Grain, aptly named, is a neighborhood bar in Mills 50 with a fantastic back patio.
 It’s my go-to when it’s nice outside or when I’m craving frosé.
 They also serve frozen sangria that can be enjoyed alone or mixed with frosé – that’s my favorite!

 For a Winter Park beer garden experience: One of my favorite restaurants in Orlando, The Ravenous Pig, opened The Ravenous Pig Beer Garden within the past year.
 It is 100% outdoors, located between the restaurant and their brewing facility.
 While they of course have their TRP Brewing beers on tap, they also have wine and gin & tonics, palomas, vodka sodas, Moscow mules and a few other classic cocktails on tap.
 Plus great bar food!
-The main tip here is to avoid peak time, as it can be difficult to find parking or a seat/table, especially one in the shade.
-I’m excited to hopefully go more often once the weather cools down. *Note, the Ravenous Pig bar indoors is completely separate, though still a great option.
+The main tip here is to avoid peak time, as it can be difficult to find parking or a seat/table.
+Fortunately they’ve added shade above the tables. *Note, the Ravenous Pig bar indoors is completely separate, though still a great option.

 For a modern day cocktail bar meets traditional Japanese pub mash-up, Tori Tori‘s concept is just that.
 I raved about their food already in my Orlando Food Guide, but I had to give them another shout out for how incredible their drinks are.
 It hits the spot every time because they offer something different than every other bar on this list.
 Plus, I absolutely love sake.
 For the best experience, we like to arrive as soon as they open because it gets crowded quickly and can be tough to find parking.